nonelone/ImageToASCII/README.md

-> ImageToASCII
+## ImageToASCII

-This is a simple, command-line based script, which when supplied with path to an image and desired scale, will create text file (called output.txt) with given image converted to long string consisting of ".", ":". "o", "0" and "#"
+This is a simple, command-line based script, which converts images to strings of text

+To use it, give it 2 arguments: path to file and desired scale

+The output "image" will be stored in output.txt file

-It uses sys and PIL modules to achieve just that
+It uses sys and PIL modules

 The script itself is MIT-licenced